-Chuck was raised in cities, like Richmond, Knoxville and Jacksonville; and I was raised in a small rural town.
+Chuck was raised in cities, like Richmond, Knoxville and Jacksonville; and I was raised in a small rural town in Florida.
 But both of us ran free.
 We were just expected back home in time for supper; and if we were wandering out of our range, we had to check back first with our parents.

 It was a wonderful sort of freedom.
 We spent hours making our own forts in the woods, fishing in ponds, playing in pick up games, and just generally hanging out with the neighborhood kids.
 Those were special times.